p-null/Scalable-ML-Azure/README.md

 ## Functions

 - Prepare environment for model creation.
-Build model in Databricks.
-Create images from model.
-Deploy image to Azure Container Instance and Azure Kubernete Service.
+- Build model in Databricks.
+- Create images from model.
+- Deploy image to Azure Container Instance and Azure Kubernete Service.
-- Utilize Azure Active Directory, Virtual Network, Secret scope, Key-Vault to secure data and secret variables.

 ## Workflow